LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0402_Manage_Service_Principals.md

     $tenantID = $azureStackInfo.AADTenantID
     ```

-1. From the **Administrator: C:\Program Files\PowerShell\7\pwsh.exe** window, run the following to register and set the Azure Stack Hub user environment:
+1. From the **Administrator: Windows PowerShell** window, run the following to register and set the Azure Stack Hub user environment:

     ```powershell
     Add-AzEnvironment -Name 'AzureStackUser' -ArmEndpoint $armUseEndpoint
     ```

-1. From the **Administrator: C:\Program Files\PowerShell\7\pwsh.exe** window, run the following to sign in as the service principal into the AzureStackUser envrionment:
+1. From the **Administrator: Windows PowerShell** window, run the following to sign in as the service principal into the AzureStackUser envrionment:

     ```powershell
     $securePassword = $spObject.ClientSecret | ConvertTo-SecureString -AsPlainText -Force